 So you need a strategy — a written plan that diagrams how you’ll take your organization from where it is now to where you want it to be.
 Your plan can include any number of the many effective tools.
 Some are necessary, others are optional.

 Here’s a summary of the marketing tools I can help you produce so you can grow and strengthen your organization.

 Your most important marketing tool.
 You’ve got 3-5 seconds to capture the attention of your visitors.
 Is it professional?
 Can they see immediately what you offer and who your target audience is?
 Is it easy for your visitors to find their way around?

 Do your core pages need an overhaul?
 An update?
 Are you starting from scratch?
 I can help you get your message across clearly and concisely.

 This one is the double whammy.
 Regular newsletters help establish your expertise by giving valuable information to your audience.
 And they build relationships by going directly to your in-house mailing list weekly or monthly, inviting comments and dialog.

-You can develop an email newsletter your audience looks forward to reading.
-Whether weekly, monthly or quarterly, an e-newsletter is relationship marketing at its finest—if you do it right.
+We can develop an email newsletter your audience looks forward to reading.
+An newsletter is relationship marketing at its finest—if you do it right.